-The Bolton Fair is a small town, agricultural fair that has been around for over 130 years.
-In 1874 when the Fair first began, the animal shows and agricultural exhibits were the heart of the Fair and still are to this day.
-There's also great food and entertainment, crafts, commercial exhibits, farmers' market, rides, lots of demonstrations, and a place just for kids.
-Now, as in the beginning, the Bolton Fair is run entirely by volunteers and typically draws around 30,000 people.
+The Bolton Fair is an agricultural fair that began as a small town celebration in 1874.
+At its inception, animal shows and agricultural exhibits were the heart of the fair - and we are proud that they still are to this day.
+There's also extensive food and entertainment, crafts, commercial exhibits, farmers' market vendors, midway rides, demolition derbies, motorsports shows, tractor pulls and lots of educational demonstrations.
+Now, as in the beginning, the Bolton Fair is organized entirely by volunteers who work on planning throughout the year.

-The committee that puts on the Bolton Fair includes more than 100 volunteers who help to run animal shows, set up exhibits, prepare the grounds and maintain equipment, plan and organize exhibits and entertainment, publicize events, arrange parking, take tickets, check in vendors, and clean up when it's all over!
+The committee that puts on the fair includes more than 100 volunteers who help to run animal shows, set up exhibits, prepare the grounds and maintain equipment, plan and organize entertainment, publicize events, manage parking, take tickets, check in vendors, and clean up when it's all over!

 The Bolton Fair, Inc. is a 501(c)(3) tax exempt organization operating under the rules and regulations of the Massachusetts Office of the Attorney General, Division of Public Charities.
-Your contribution is tax-deductable to the extent provided by law, less the value of any goods or services received.
+Any contributions are deductible to the extent provided by law, less the value of any goods or services received.